-The "reformist" movement conducted under the slogan of cultivating national strength, in spite of its professed patriotic ideal, was conservative and passive resistance employing the method of non-violence.
+The "reformist" movement conducted under the slogan of cultivating national strength, inspite of its professed patriotic ideal, was conservative and passive resistance employing the method of non-violence.
 Their attempt at resisting the economic inroads of Japanese imperialism by developing the economic power of the nation within the limits permitted by the government-general was a delusion.
-Clearly Japan would not tolerate the development of Korea's industry as the industry might outrival it.
+Clearly Japan would not tolerate the development of Korea's industry as it might outrival her.
 So how should their attempt to find the way for the nation to survive by launching enterprises and patronizing home-made goods be explained?